fonoster/routr/docs/community.md

 ## DEVELOPER SUMMITS

 We strive to be as open and public as possible.
 Technical discussions happen on the development list, our in-person meeting notes are public, and we have public calls.
-Below, you can find links to our developer summits at FonosterCon 2019.
+Below, you can find links to our developer summits at JConfDominicana 2019.
 These deveolper summits are open to join upon request as long as we have capacity.
 Preference is given to friendly projects and companies, plus diversity.
 Attendees are free not to be listed in the public meeting notes.

 2019 developer summit notes (Come back to see updated link)